roberthart56/projects/Rob_log/Jan2021/readme.md

  ### Jan 8

  Set up Jupyter notebook on MacBook Ubuntu.
 Learn some more python to fit curves and correct for measurement tool radius.
+Will document in link above.

+ Attend MAS865 meeting (How to make something that makes....).  notes [here](https://github.com/roberthart56/projects/blob/master/Machines2021/README.md)